The SAT may be a household name, but high school students should also familiarize themselves with the PSAT, or Preliminary Scholastic Aptitude Test.

-Since the PSAT is similar to the SAT, experts recommend using the same test prep materials for all three exams.
+Since the PSAT is similar to the SAT, experts recommend using the same test prep materials for all PSAT exams.

 “I’d say whatever SAT strategies are out there, these apply to the PSAT,” Lele says.
 “I think the only exception is pacing advice, since that is often framed around the SAT section and the time allotted for that section.
 Pacing strategies for the PSAT would need to take into account the number of questions on each section and the time allowed per question.”

 Magoosh and Applerouth are among numerous companies that offer paid tutoring for students preparing for the PSAT, SAT and other exams.
-But free options also exist, such as Khan Academy, which multiple test prep experts cite as a valuable resource for the exam.
+Free options also exist, such as Khan Academy, which multiple test prep experts cite as a valuable resource for the exam.

 Plott emphasizes using official resources available on the College Board website or through the affiliated Khan Academy.
 She urges students to spend time identifying their weaknesses and sharpening them as they prepare for the PSAT and eventually the SAT.